 After implementation of the integrated approach began, MCHIP and the SCHMT conducted quarterly supportive supervision visits to the implementation sites.
 The supervision teams included experts in FP, nutrition, community health, and monitoring and evaluation.
 During these visits, a standardized MIYCN-FP supportive supervision tool was administered at the facility and community levels (see Appendix B).
 The health facility tool included interviews with the facility in-charge; observation and interviews with service providers from relevant service delivery points; client exit interviews; collection of service statistics; and discussion of progress made and agreements for the next quarter.
-The community tool included observations and interviews with community health volunteers at the household level; client household interviews; review of service statistics; and discussion of progress made and agreements for the next quarter.
+The community tool included observations and interviews; review of service statistics; and discussion of progress made and agreements for the next quarter.